Continual Learning: Applications and the Road Forward: Current continual learning

 \section{Current continual learning}

 Before exploring different problem settings in which we foresee continual learning as a useful tool, we first wish to understand the current landscape.
-Our aim is to paint a clear picture of how memory and computational cost are approached.
-To achieve this, we surveyed continual learning papers accepted at three top machine learning conferences (ECCV~'22, NeurIPS~'22 and CVPR~'23).
+Our aim is to paint a clear picture of how memory and computational cost are generally approached in current continual learning papers.
+To achieve this, we \Rx{examined} continual learning papers accepted at four top machine learning conferences (ECCV~'22, NeurIPS~'22, CVPR~'23 and \Rx{ICML~'23}) to have a representative sample of the current field.
 We considered all papers with either \textit{`incremental', `continual', `forgetting', `lifelong'} or \textit{`catastrophic'} in their titles, disregarding false positives.
 See Appendix for the methodology.
-For our final set of 60 papers, we investigated how they balance the memory and compute cost trade-offs.
+For our final set of \Rx{77} papers, we investigated how they balance the memory and compute cost trade-offs.
 We discern five categories:

-\begin{itemize}[leftmargin=0pt,label=,itemsep=0em] \item \textit{Not discussed}: No clear mention of the impact of the proposed method/analysis on the cost \item \textit{Discussed}: Cost is discussed in text, but not quantitatively compared between methods. \item \textit{Compared}: Cost is qualitatively compared to other methods \item \textit{Constrained}: Methods are compared using the same limited cost. \item \textit{Optimized}: Cost is among the optimized metrics. \end{itemize}
+\begin{itemize}[leftmargin=0pt,label=,itemsep=0em] \item \textit{Not discussed}: No clear mention of the impact of the proposed method/analysis on the cost. \item \textit{Discussed}: Cost is discussed in text, but not quantitatively compared between methods. \item \textit{Compared}: Cost is qualitatively compared to other methods. \item \textit{Constrained}: Methods are compared using the same limited cost. \item \textit{Optimized}: Cost is among the optimized metrics. \end{itemize}